sparkflows/sparkflows-docs/docs/quick-start/03-execute-workflow.rst

-Executing the Workflow
+Execute Workflow
 ----------------------

-In this tutorial we would execute the workflow we built earlier.
+In this step you execute the workflow created and view the results

 The steps involved in executing a workflow are: